When choosing a bit you should always think about the mouthpiece material as well as fit, side style and mouthpiece type.

 High copper content

 These bits are a warmer meaning they adapt to the temperature around them and warm quickly in the mouth to the horses body temperature.
+Copper mouthpieces are great for dry mouths and those that need encouragement to salivate and respond to the bit.

-Neue Schule Salox and Sprenger aurigan and sensogan
+Neue Schule Salox and Sprenger Sensogan

 Both Neue Schule and Sprenger have their own branded metal alloy.
 They are both copper based with trade secrets mixed in.
+They are Nickel free meaning that they are considered to be more hypoallergenic.

-Neue Schule Salox possesses a high thermal conductivity and so warms up quickly within the horses mouth.
+Neue Schule Salox possesses a high thermal conductivity and so warms up quickly within the horse’s mouth.
 Salox differs from standard stainless steel and other copper alloy bits in that it is a slightly softer metal, allowing it to safely absorb impact forces whilst protecting tooth enamel.
 This can make the mouthpiece easier to accept by the horse.

-Neue Schule aims to keep the bit comfortable but neutral in the horse’s mouth.
-We don’t want our horses to inwardly fixate on the bit, but instead be receptive to all our aids.
-A mouthpiece that doesn’t taste or emit a smell is one that will remain neutral in the mouth- after all we don’t want our horses chomping and sucking at the bit because it tastes.
+Neue Schule aims to keep the bit comfortable but neutral taste.
+A mouthpiece that doesn’t taste or emit a smell is one that will remain neutral in the mouth.
+This is aimed to discourage horses chomping and sucking at the bit because it tastes.

 There is no evidence that over salivation means the horse is accepting the bit, and the horse cannot physically swallow this excess saliva and breath at the same time.
 Over-salivation may therefore impact on performance, particularly during faster work.